ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/ContainerQuickstart.rst

    * ``<path/to/modulefiles>`` is replaced with the actual path to the modulefiles on the user's local system (often ``$PWD/modulefiles``), and
    * ``<platform>`` is a valid, lowercased machine/platform name (see the ``MACHINE`` variable in :numref:`Section %s <user>`).

-The ``wflow_<platform>`` modulefile will then output instructions to activate the regional workflow.
+The ``wflow_<platform>`` modulefile will then output instructions to activate the workflow.
 The user should run the commands specified in the modulefile output.
 For example, if the output says:

 .. code-block:: console

    Please do the following to activate conda:
-       > conda activate regional_workflow
+       > conda activate workflow_tools

-then the user should run ``conda activate regional_workflow``.
-This will activate the ``regional_workflow`` conda environment.
-The command(s) will vary from system to system, but the user should see ``(regional_workflow)`` in front of the Terminal prompt at this point.
+then the user should run ``conda activate workflow_tools``.
+This will activate the ``workflow_tools`` conda environment.
+The command(s) will vary from system to system, but the user should see ``(workflow_tools)`` in front of the Terminal prompt at this point.

 .. _SetUpConfigFileC: